medhavi27/ASO-Web-App/documents/design-journey.md

     - *Contact*: Contact information to the organization (including email, phone number, location, etc.)

   - *Gallery*: Photo gallery including all members of the organization
-    - *Members*: Picture of every member in ASO as well as a description paired with the image
+    - *Members*: Picture of every member in ASO as well as a description (major,bio) paired with the image

   - *Blogs*: Any relevant news that the ASO e-board believes is important to annouce/share with the community

-  - *Upcoming Events*: showcase all upcoming events through the use of pictures, captions, descriptions, dates, etc.
+  - *Upcoming Events*: showcase all upcoming events through the use of pictures, captions, descriptions, dates, location, etc.

   - *Alumni*: Picture all alumni of ASO through a similar display as the gallery webpage.
 Use images with captions, but most likely shorter descriptions.
 - **Process**